CCurl/r4/README.md

 ## LittleFS support

 Some development boards support LittleFS.
-For those boards, the __LITTLEFS__ directive can be #defined to save and load the defined code to the board, so that any user-defined words can be reloaded across boots.
+For those boards, the __LITTLEFS__ directive can be #defined persist data to the board, including supporting automatically loading blocks on boot.

 ## A simple block editor